 Posted by Roseanne: Mar 01, 2018 • 2 min read

-Today is World Book Day so we thought it’s only right to celebrate the top read books from the shelves of our very own Pod Point Library.
+Today is Book Lovers Day so we thought it’s only right to celebrate the top read books from the shelves of our very own Pod Point Library.

-We encourage everyone in the team to read and recommend books, which means our shelves are always growing.
+Here at Pod Point, everyone is encouraged to read and recommend books to each other, which means our library is always growing.
 One of our team has read 25 of our books!
 We’re impressed.

 • Elon Musk: Tesla, SpaceX & the fantastic future

 No surprise that this book is one of the most read and highest rated books on our shelves.
 Musk, the man with the motivation and the vision behind Tesla, SpaceX and so much more.
 Written by veteran technology journalist Ashlee Vance, he argues that, “Musk - one of the most unusual and striking figures in American business history - is a contemporary amalgam of legendary inventors and industrialists like Thomas Edison, Henry Ford, Howard Hughes, & Steve Jobs.”

 • How Google works

 Well… Who doesn’t want to know how Google works.
 This book teaches us how Eric & Jonathan - the “Creative Technologists” learned and helped build a culture of innovation in Google.

 • Shoe dog: a memoir by the creator of Nike